Things to Do in Loch Lomond & Trossachs National Park

 The decor on the walls of this cosy pub will keep you intrigued for the duration of your meal.

-There’s also tables outside for al fresco dining which is ideal for those with dogs.
+There are also tables outside for al fresco dining, which is ideal for those with dogs.

-The Oak Tree Inn is across the road from the car park.
+The Oak Tree Inn is across the road from the Conic Hill car park, ideal for a hike and lunch combo.

 The Oak Tree Inn pub Balmaha decor and table